BUSI 101 Personal Finance 3 credits

 BUSI 490 Senior Project 2 credits

-The Senior Project is open only to students with a major in Finance or Management.
+The Senior Project is open only to students with a major in Finance, International Business Management or Marketing.
 Students prepare and present a senior project.
-The topic for the senior project must be approved by the advisor of the finance or management majors.
+The topic for the senior project must be approved by the advisor of the finance, international business, management or marketing majors.

 This course is an administrative placeholder used to record a student’s score on Comprehensive Exams (CR/NCR).